Sonu Nigam: Singing style and influence

-Sonu is one of the most popular playback singers in Bollywood, and is widely considered to have inspired new singers in the Bollywood industry.
-He is often compared to Mohammad Rafi for similar voice texture.
-Lata Mangeshkar said, "Among contemporary signers, I like Sonu Nigam best.
-He is serious about his music, has learnt classical and sings with confidence.".
+He is often compared to Mohammed Rafi for similar voice texture.
+Lata Mangeshkar said of him, "Among contemporary singers, I like Sonu Nigam best.
+He is serious about his music, has learnt classical and sings with confidence."

 Singer Armaan Malik takes a lot of inspiration from him.
-Singer and musician Ankit Tiwari cites Sonu Nigam as one of his musical inspirations.
+Singer and musician Ankit Tiwari cites Nigam as one of his musical inspirations.
 Shreya Ghoshal considers Sonu her favourite contemporary singer.
+Sunidhi Chauhan says his singing is so perfect that if you listen to him live, you won't be able to tell if he's singing live or in the studio.
+Arijit Singh said that Sonu Nigam is the ultimate versatile singer, whose versatility is impossible for anyone to match, and no singer today can sing as flawlessly as he does.
 Palash Sen of Euphoria called Sonu Nigam the most talented singer in Bollywood.
-S.P.
-Balasubrahmanyam also appreciated his singing.
+S. P. Balasubrahmanyam also appreciated his singing.

 Awards and honours

-Sonu Nigam is the winner of several awards including India's fourth highest civilian award Padma Shri, 1 National Award, 2 Filmfare Awards in Hindi & 2 Filmfare Awards South.
-He has received 17 nominations for Filmfare best playback singer, 10 nominations for Filmfare awards South and is a winner of record 4 times (9 nominations) for IIFA Award for Best Male playback singer and received Oscar Academy Awards nomination in 2014 for soundtrack of Jal composed by Sonu Nigam and Bickram Ghosh together.
+Nigam is the winner of several awards including India's fourth highest civilian award Padma Shri, one National Award, two Filmfare Awards & two Filmfare Awards South.
+He has received seventeen nominations for Filmfare award for best playback singer, ten nominations for Filmfare awards South and is a winner of record four times out of eleven nominations for IIFA Award for Best Male playback singer and received an Academy Awards nomination in 2014 for the soundtrack of Jal composed by Sonu Nigam and Bickram Ghosh together.
 He was ranked the Number 1 artist on the US Billboard Uncharted charts twice in September and October 2013.